kyriemao/LLM4CS/README.md

 - other auxiliary information

+**Note:**

+We provide some results of REW on CAsT-19 in `results/cast19/REW` and `results/cast19/COT+REW` for Case Study mentioned in Appendix B.1.
+We also provide a part of human evaluation results on CAsT-21 in `results/cast21_human_evaluation.part.json` for Case Study mentioned in Appendix B.2.

+All results will be provided upon acceptance.

 ## ⚖️ Evaluation
 We design three aggregation methods, including *MaxProb*, *Mean*, and *SC*, to get the final search intent vector.
 Then we perform dense retrieval with [ANCE (click to download)](https://webdatamltrainingdiag842.blob.core.windows.net/semistructstore/OpenSource/Passage_ANCE_FirstP_Checkpoint.zip) for evaluation.